 There’s no time for the unexpected on laundry day.
+For sure there’s no time to rewash your clothes that have been developing the first stages of mildew from waiting in the washer.
 Fortunately, the most common causes for a Samsung dryer not drying usually require simple solutions to solve the problem.

-The dryer’s moisture sensors can detect when clothes are dry and stop the cycle before its scheduled time.
+Your Samsung dryer moisture sensor can detect when clothes are dry and stop the cycle before its scheduled time.
 However, these sensors are typically located near the lint filter and can become covered with lint or dryer sheet residue.
 When this happens, the moisture sensors won’t function properly, and incorrect drying times may result.

-To allow the moisture sensors to work correctly, we recommend cleaning them regularly with a soft cloth dampened with a drop of liquid soap.
+Before typing “Samsung moisture sensor dryer not heating” into your search bar, try cleaning the sensors using a soft cloth dampened with a drop of liquid soap.
+Perform this periodically to allow your moisture sensor to work correctly.
 If this doesn’t solve the issue, it may be time to replace the moisture sensor bars.

 Certain settings on your Samsung dryer utilize different drying times and temperatures for specific purposes.
 Two of these settings include: